Have you been to the Quantocks yet?

 The best views in the South West and a pint to finish

-Having eaten a large lunch at The Rising Sun, West Bagborough, we were in need of a good walk.
-Fortunately there’s a footpath that passes straight up past the pub and onto the hills.
+- From The Rising Sun, West Bagborough (reported closed), join the footpath that passes straight up past the pub and onto the hills.
 It’s a bit of a climb up an ancient beech-lined trackway but the views from the top are totally worth it.